Child Passenger Safety

 The National Digital Car Seat Check Form presents an unprecedented opportunity to develop a nationwide database that can be used to improve car seat safety programs, influence car seat and vehicle design, and provide insight into the misuse of car seats, booster seats and seat belts.
 This standardized electronic form is available to CPS Technicians around the U.S.

 NSC has managed the National Child Passenger Safety Board since its inception in the late 1990s.
-Its mission is to oversee and maintain the technical quality and relevance of the curriculum for the National Child Passenger Safety Certification Training Program.
+Its mission is to save lives and prevent injuries by promoting child passenger safety through education, mentorship, engagement and innovation.
 Certified child passenger safety technicians and instructors work in the field to help families and caregivers safely transport children.

 Over the past 20 years, more than 800 children have died in all but three U. S. states, and deaths have occurred during every month of the year.
 NSC now offers a free Children in Hot Cars e-learning course to assist everyone in understanding this preventable cause of death and why children are at greater risk.